-Here are Profiles from some of our Member Artists and Friends...
+Here are Profiles from some of our Founding Member Artists and Contributors

-Abbot Barnabas Senecal, O.S.B., is the Abbot Emeritus at St. Benedict's Abbey in Atchison, Kansas.
-He is affectionately known as the “Singing Abbot” for his rich baritone voice, which is lifted often in song at Abbey liturgies and at the many Confirmation Masses he celebrates at the request of Archbishop Joseph F. Naumann throughout the Archdiocese of Kansas City in Kansas.
+Abbot Barnabas Senecal, O.S.B., was the Abbot Emeritus at St. Benedict's Abbey in Atchison, Kansas.
+He was affectionately known as the “Singing Abbot” for his rich baritone voice, which was lifted often in song at Abbey liturgies and at the many Confirmation Masses he celebrated at the request of Archbishop Joseph F. Naumann throughout the Archdiocese of Kansas City in Kansas.

 Fr.
 Christoph is a Little Brother of the Community of the Lamb in Kansas City.
-He is the Spiritual Advisor of the CRAA and is currently designing and building the monastery for the Community of the Lamb.
+He is the Spiritual Advisor of the CRAA and is currently painting frescoes and icons for the monastery for the Community of the Lamb in Kansas City, KS, and at the Community's Mother House in France.

 Fr.
 Daniel McCarthy, OSB, SLD -- http://architectureforliturgy.org